klchambers/todo-list/README.md

 Upon running the application, the user is presented with their To Do list and the main menu.
 If the To Do list is empty, a message telling the user that they have no tasks to complete is displayed.

-The menu consists of five options.
-Four of these are accessible by entering a number from 1 - 4, while the fifth (exiting the application) is triggered by entering the word `exit`.
+The menu consists of six options.
+Five of these are accessible by entering a number from 1 - 5, while the sixth (exiting the application) is triggered by entering the word `exit`.
 This prompt was chosen in favour of a numerical command to prevent accidental exits, to improve the user experience.

 ![Main menu screenshot](documentation/screencaps/app_loadScreencap.png)